-'''

-int HexOperation(

-int operation,

-int64 start,

-int64 size,

-operand,

-step=0,

-int64 skip=0)
+int HexOperation(int operation, int64 start, int64 size, operand, step=0, int64 skip=0)

-'''

-Perform any of the operations on hex data as available in the Hex Operation dialog.
-The operation parameter chooses which operation to perform and these operations are described in the Hex Operations dialog documentation. start and size indicates which range of bytes to operate on and if size is 0, the whole file is used.
+Perform any of the operations on hex data as available in the Hex Operations dialog.
+The operation parameter chooses which operation to perform and these operations are described in the Hex Operations dialog documentation.
+Local address start and size indicate which range of bytes to operate on and if size is 0, the whole file is used.
 The operand indicates what value to use during the operation and the result is different depending upon which operation is used (see the Hex Operations dialog). operand can be any of the basic numeric or floating point types and the type of this parameter tells the function how to interpret the data.
 For example, if a 'ushort' is passed as an operand, the block of data is considered as an array of 'ushort' using the current endian.
-If step is incremented by step after each operation.
+If step is non-zero, the operand is incremented by step after each operation and if skip is non-zero, skip number of bytes are skipped after each operation.
 This function returns the number of bytes modified if successful, or a negative number on error.
 The following constants can be used for the operation parameter:

 - HEXOP_ASSIGN

 - HEXOP_ADD

 - HEXOP_SUBTRACT

 - HEXOP_MULTIPLY

 - HEXOP_DIVIDE

 - HEXOP_NEGATE

 - HEXOP_MODULUS

 - HEXOP_SET_MINIMUM

 - HEXOP_SET_MAXIMUM

-- HEXOP_SWAP_BYTES
+- HEXOP SWAP BYTES

 - HEXOP_BINARY_AND

 - HEXOP_BINARY_OR

-- HEXOP_BINARY_XOR
+- .
+HEXOP_BINARY_XOR

-- HEXOP BINARY INVERT
+- .
+HEXOP_BINARY_INVERT

 - HEXOP_SHIFT_LEFT

-- HEXOP_SHIFT_RIGHT
+- .
+HEXOP_SHIFT_RIGHT

 - HEXOP_SHIFT_BLOCK_LEFT

 - HEXOP_SHIFT_BLOCK_RIGHT

 - HEXOP_ROTATE_LEFT

-- HEXOP_ROTATE_RIGHT
+- HEXOP ROTATE RIGHT